-Consumer buying behavior is a complex phenomenon that needs to be analyzed carefully, because a lot of factors affecting consumer buying behavior like environmental, psychological etc. Moreover, consumers react differently to the same set of Marketing Ingredients (4P’s) which shows that each consumer has certain background and motivations that are resulted in different behaviors.
+Before moving towards the various types of Consumer buying behavior, it is utmost important to know the what consumer buying behavior?
+It is a complex phenomenon that needs to be analyzed carefully, because a lot of factors affecting consumer buying behavior like environmental, psychological etc. Moreover, consumers react differently to the same set of Marketing Ingredients (4P’s) which shows that each consumer has certain background and motivations that are resulted in different behaviors.
 But the basic rule working behind the behavior of every consumer is that he tries to satisfy his needs and wants.
 So those companies which are focusing on this rule can effectively understand the consumer buying behaviors of the consumers in the market.

 Types of Consumer Buying Behavior